• Home

 Unlike traditional methods, which may involve pounding out dents, grinding and sanding the panel down, adding filler, repainting, and sometimes even more complicated steps, PDR is non-intrusive.

-Because it essentially just pops dents back out, it is able to completely preserve the original body of your car, including the paint.
+Because it essentially just pops dents back out, it can completely preserve the original body of your car, including the paint.
 This makes it so your car’s value is completely unaffected—as if the damage never occurred.

 Eco-friendly